RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONSTANT:
     ``BSP_IDLE_TASK_BODY``

-DATA TYPE:
+OPTION TYPE:
-    Function pointer.

-RANGE:
-    Undefined or valid function pointer.
+    This configuration option is an initializer define.

 DEFAULT VALUE:
-    This option is BSP specific.
+    The default value is BSP-specific.

+VALUE CONSTRAINTS:
+    The value of this configuration option shall be defined to a valid function pointer of the type ``void *( *idle_body )( uintptr_t )``.

 DESCRIPTION:
-    If ``BSP_IDLE_TASK_BODY`` is defined by the BSP and ``CONFIGURE_IDLE_TASK_BODY`` is not defined by the application, then this BSP specific idle task body will be used.
+    If

+    * this configuration option is defined by the BSP

+    * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

+    then the value of this configuration option defines the default value of :ref:`CONFIGURE_IDLE_TASK_BODY`.

 NOTES:
-    As it has knowledge of the specific CPU model, system controller logic, and peripheral buses, a BSP specific IDLE task may be capable of turning components off to save power during extended periods of no task activity
+    As it has knowledge of the specific CPU model, system controller logic, and peripheral buses, a BSP-specific IDLE task may be capable of turning components off to save power during extended periods of no task activity.

 .. index:: BSP_IDLE_TASK_STACK_SIZE